miloszwasacz/wall-projections/README.md

 The system features an editor to allow for full visual editing of hotspots, with no editing of config files or manual import of media required.
 The configuration can be backed up via a single, easy to manage file and later restored back to into the program.
-We aim for the software to be installed and ran on a small form factor computer, specifically the Raspberry Pi Model 4.
+We aim for the software to be installed and ran on a Windows machine integrated into the display.

 ## Getting Started
-The software can be installed on Windows, MacOS, and Linux computers, as well as on the Raspberry Pi for deployment.
+The software can be installed on Windows, MacOS, and Linux computers.

-> Go to installation guide: [spe-uob.github.io/2023-WallProjections/docs/installation/](https://spe-uob.github.io/2023-WallProjections/docs/installation/)
+> For installation and usage guidance go to [spe-uob.github.io/2023-WallProjections/docs/](https://spe-uob.github.io/2023-WallProjections/docs/)

 ## Stakeholders